-Some air purifiers use a thin layer of filter media that has carbon sprayed onto it.
+Some air purifiers use a thin layer of filter media that has carbon sprayed onto it such as a foam carbon pre-filter.
 While other air purifiers have tiny activated carbon pellets.
 Others have larger activated carbon pellets.

 Keep in mind that an air purifier can do a good job in removing smoke from the air.
 But they will not remove smoke odors from your carpeting, furniture or curtains.
 For complete fresh air you may need to do more than just use an air purifier if there is a smoker in your home.
 The same applies if you are looking to remove air pollution such as exhaust fumes from cars.

 In this article we introduced you to the challenges in removing smoke odors.
 Smoke is difficult to remove since it is made up of many particles and gases.